peducarvalho/DeskCMS/README.md

 version 1.0.0 beta
 - created the directories structure and added a few files of bootstrap
-- Added directory protection with redirects in php
+- added directory protection with redirects in php